 You can effectively use the reasoning of the score according to your respondents (detractors, passives, and promoters):

 - Detractors - Asking a follow-up NPS survey question to detractors can help you discover the weaknesses of your products and services.
-And the response you get from the question will act as constructive criticism that further leads to improvement.
-This also helps you look after the concern of the detractors proactively and solve it before they churn out.
+And the response you get from the question will act as constructive criticism from your unhappy customers that further leads to improvement.
+This also helps you look after the concerns of the detractors proactively and solve them before they churn out.

 - Passives - They are considered to be neutral and are not risky to business.
 When you ask the reason for the score from the passives, you’ll get to know your faults that make them reluctant to become a promoter.